Allergies and Shedding

 Coats and Grooming

 All our breeding dogs are non-shedding.
 The probability that most of the puppies will be non-shedding is extremely high, there may be the possibility of a ‘light shedder’ due to the genes or coat type.
 With a curly coated dog, the amount of maintenance favors the poodle genes.
 A routine grooming is necessary to keep your dog looking it’s best, a wavy coated dog will be less maintenance.
 Most pups will go through a transition stage with their coats, this occurs from 9 months and can last for up to two years.
 We have found the best length to keep the coat is just under one inch, if not your dog can get mats and then has to be shaved down.
-We recommend to take your pup to a groomer routinely, maybe just for a hello, an ear cleaning or nail clipping.
-This gets the pup used to the handling and allows your groomer to become familiar with your dog.
+We recommend to take your dog to a groomer routinely, after they are 4 months of age, and they should be groomed every 8 weeks, this is important to keep them matt free.
+They will have their nails cut and a bath.
+We start them getting used to this when they are born with weekly nail trims and handling of ears and paws.
 The timely grooming will help the coat, prevent stress, and control matting issues before they start.
 We have found that the adult coat arrives between two and three years.
-At this point a weekly brushing is all that is necessary.
+At this point a bi-weekly brushing is all that is necessary.
 Coat length is a personal preference.